Member Login Not a Member?

 It provides an understanding of current leadership models and theoretical approaches and will give delegates the background knowledge and practical skills that will equip them to provide leadership in the optical sector.

-We are delighted to announce that LOCSU will be funding up to 10 places on the 2024 cohort.
-We are particularly interested to hear from optical professionals who meet the following:
+We are delighted to announce that LOCSU will be funding up to 10 places on the 2026 cohort.
+We are particularly interested to hear from LOC officers or committee members with a keen interest in leadership and supporting their optical community.

-If you would like to be considered for a funded place, please complete the application form and return it via your LOC Chair to info@locsu.co.uk
+If you would like to be considered for a funded place, please complete the application form and return it via your LOC Chair to info@locsu.co.uk by 10am on Thursday 20 November.

 Your LOC must indicate your suitability as a candidate and explain what role you can play in the LOC following successful participation of the module.